Etoiline/sportsee/README.md

 ### Frontend

 To choose your data source, open ./scr/services/SrcProvider.js .
 Then change "value" :
-BACKEND for server data
+- BACKEND for server data
-MOCKED for mocked data
+- MOCKED for mocked data

+Then, in the project directory you can run by using `npm start`

 ## Available Scripts